 Libya intervention threatens the Arab spring.
 Despite its official UN-granted legality, the credibility of Western military action in Libya is rapidly dwindling, by Phyllis Bennis: here.

 Angola’s Foreign Affairs Minister, George Chikoti, said on Tuesday in Luanda that the Angolan government defends dialogue for the resolution of the Libyan deadlock and not a military intervention: here.

 Controversy and contestation abound concerning the manner in which powers such as the United States, United Kingdom and France have chosen to implement and enforce the United Nations Security Council (UNSC) mandated no-fly zone in Libya: here.

 No other German party has so vehemently supported the war against Libya as the Greens.
 If the former pacifists were in power in Berlin today, then German bombers would be dropping their deadly cargo over Tripoli: here.

-Interview with Agnieszka Malczak, anti Afghan war Green MP: here.
+Agnieszka Malczak, anti Afghan war Green MP: here.